Need Help?

 Lavender Commencement Celebration

-• exhilarating speeches from CCA faculty, administrators, and alumni;
+• fun speeches from CCA faculty, administrators, and alumni

-• the chance to cross the lavender stage to celebrate your success and to receive a Lavender Graduation certificate as well as a lavender tassel;
+• the chance to cross the "lavender stage" to celebrate your success and to receive your lavender honor cord

-• music, cupcakes, and food to share with friends, family, and well-wishers!
+• music, mini-cupcakes, and food to share with friends, family, and well-wishers!

-Do you want to show your support even though you are not graduating?
+Do you want to show your support even though you are not graduating or are an ally?
+Allies & friends are welcome to attend as guests, no need to register.

 What is the Lavender Commencement Celebration?